mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.1-Release-Notes.md

 Routing to a named server if incoming query matches a regular expression

 ### Canonical Query logging
-Convert incoming queries to canonical form and push the query and response into RabbitMQ Broker- for a RabbitMQ Client to later retrieve from
+Convert incoming queries to canonical form and push the query and response into RabbitMQ Broker for a RabbitMQ Client to later retrieve from

 ### Nagios Plugin
 Plugin scripts for monitoring MaxScale status and performance from a Nagios Server